-Saint-Aubin-sur-Mer but is also a station listed in modernity.
-Beautifully flowered it offers the joys of sandy beach, water sports and other activities such as tennis and horse riding.
-The dreamer of the dyke walk flânera preserved cars, admire the sunsets from the many terraces facing the sea, will go through the alleys of the market so colorful Sunday or visit the shops of the old town.
+But Saint-Aubin-sur-Mer is also a station inscribed in modernity.
+Beautifully flowered it offers the joys of the sandy beach, water sports and other activities such as tennis and horseback riding.
+The dreamer will stroll along the protected dyke promenade of cars, admire the sunsets from the many terraces facing the sea, will be able to go through the alleys at the colorful Sunday market or discover the shops of the old market town.